The Wacky World of Tex Avery: Tex Avery

 This segment series centers on a cowboy named Tex Avery who saves the day and his love interest, Chastity Knott, from his nemesis, Sagebrush Sid.

 He was inspired by the Red Hot Ryder character from Buckaroo Bugs, created by Bob Clampett (a fellow animator at Termite Terrace in the 1930s).
 The theme song is "Home on the Range".
 If a Tex Avery segment is present in an episode, it is always the first segment.

+This segment has 33 shorts in total.

 Pompeii Pete

-Pete is a diminutive bumbling Roman centurion from Pompeii who was buried in lava from the eruption of Mount Vesuvius and two thousand years later breaks free from his preserved state in the modern world.
-His over-interpretive behavior constantly foil the schemes of sleazy conman, Dan.
+Pete is a diminutive, bumbling Roman centurion from Pompeii who was buried in lava from the eruption of Mount Vesuvius and two thousand years later breaks free from his preserved state in the modern world.
+His over-interpretive behavior constantly foils the schemes of sleazy conman, Dan.

 He was loosely inspired by Shorty from the Famous Studios era of Popeye the Sailor and Manuel from Fawlty Towers, borrowing some inspiration from Encino Man.
 The theme song is "Tarantella Napoletana".

+This segment has 29 shorts in total.

 Einstone

 This segment series centers on a brilliant caveman, Ughbert Einstone, who is history's first inventor, and tries to teach his friends how to be civilized through the use of his inventions.

 This segment is inspired by The First Bad Man, with Einstone's name being a play on Albert Einstein.
 The theme song is "If You're Happy and You Know It".

+This segment has 26 shorts in total.

 Genghis & Khannie

 Genghis the lion is a warlord who leads his barbarian army across the world to conquer in the name of his emperor and often crosses paths with a female panda cub named Khannie, who tends to thwart his plans through her innocent behavior.

-The duo's names are a play on Genghis Khan, while Genghis' design is based on the lion from Slap Happy Lion, with his voice being modeled after Sean Connery, and Khannie's personality being inspired by Shirley Temple and Tweety.
+Their names are a play on Genghis Khan.
+Though unconfirmed, Genghis' design is likely based on the lion from the Slap Happy Lion short.
+In Italy, Genghis was dubbed by Gianluca Iacono that later got fame becoming the dubber of Vegeta from Dragon Ball Z.

+This segment has 27 shorts in total.

 Freddy the Fly

-A playful, obnoxious and uncultured housefly named Freddy bothers an obese, lazy and exceedingly short-tempered billionaire named Amanda Banshee, whose continuous excessive attempts to get rid of him often involve the most extreme of ways.
-Freddy was inspired by Homer the Homeless Flea, a character created by Rudolf Ising that Avery later used in What Price Fleadom, and comedian Red Skelton's character, Freddy the Freeloader.
-Freddy and Banshee each have their own themes; Beethoven's "Symphony no. 5" for Freddy and Vivaldi's "The Four Seasons" for Banshee.
+A playful, obnoxious, and uncultured housefly named Freddy bothers an obese, lazy, and exceedingly short-tempered billionaire named Amanda Banshee, whose continuous excessive attempts to get rid of him often involve the most extreme of ways.

+Freddy was inspired by Homer the Homeless Flea, a character created by Rudolf Ising that Avery later used in his short What Price Fleadom, and comedian Red Skelton's character, Freddy the Freeloader.
+Freddy and Amanda each have their own themes; Beethoven's "Symphony no. 5" for Freddy and Vivaldi's "The Four Seasons" for Amanda.

+This segment has 26 shorts in total.